Characterizing Human Semantic Navigation in Concept Production as Trajectories in Embedding Space: Reproducibility Statement

 \section{Reproducibility Statement}

 The code and data required to reproduce the findings of this study are openly available.
-The source code for all analyses and figure generation is accessible at [hidden link to repository].
+The source code for all analyses and figure generation is accessible at { \url{https://github.com/jesuinovieira/semtraj-iclr2026}}.
 The datasets are all from public sources, which are detailed with their respective access links in Appendix \ref{a:data}.